 In 2011, the sanctuary was enhanced with the remodeling of the chancel.
 After the altar was moved out from the wall and refurbished, the dossal curtain was removed and replaced by a stained glass window designed by local artist Charles Barone.
 In a service presided over by Bishop Mauney on September 19, the chancel was dedicated.
 Once again, the carpentry for this renovation was completed by (talented!) members of the church.

-In the last 60 years, Prince of Peace has grown into a home for many from Basye, Orkney Springs, and the Bryce Resort, and a place for service.
+As in the last 68 years, Prince of Peace continues to be a welcoming and supportive part of the Basye/Orkney Springs area, and has grown into a home for many from Basye, Orkney Springs, and the Bryce Resort, as well as a place for service.
 Blood drives, clothing drives, disaster support appeals, and partnerships with local service groups like the food bank and the SEARCH group home are just some of the ministries that have grown over the years.